Humira is a drug that can relieve pain and reduce inflammation in people with a number of autoimmune diseases. Its generic name is adalimumab.

 This condition leads to joint inflammation.
-It affects about 1 in every 10 people with psoriasis.
+The NIH note that joint inflammation affects about 20 percent of people with psoriasis.

-Humira is commonly used to treat psoriatic arthritis, but researchers are still investigating the best ways to use it.
+Doctors commonly prescribe Humira to treat psoriatic arthritis, but researchers are still investigating the best ways to use it.

-A 2015 study suggests that health care providers should tailor the therapy to individual needs, as studies show that when blood concentration of Humira is between 5 and 8 milligrams, the drug is effective, but outside this range, it is not beneficial.
+A 2015 study suggested that health care providers should tailor the therapy to individual needs.
+Studies show that when the blood concentration of Humira is between 5 and 8 milligrams (mg), the drug is effective.
+Outside this range, it does not appear to have benefits.

 Moderate to severe Crohn's disease

 This is a chronic condition that causes inflammation of the digestive tract.
-Any part of the gut can be affected, from the mouth to the anus.
-In most cases the ileum, or lower part of the small intestine, is affected.
+It can affect any part of the gut, from the mouth to the anus.
+It usually affects the ileum, or lower part of the small intestine.
 Symptoms include pain, and their intestines empty frequently, resulting in diarrhea.

-Authors of a review published in 2013 state that "The advent of anti-tumor necrosis factor (TNF) therapies revolutionized the treatment of inflammatory bowel disease."
+Authors of a review published in 2013 stated that "The advent of anti-tumor necrosis factor (TNF) therapies revolutionized the treatment of inflammatory bowel disease."

 Moderate to severe juvenile idiopathic arthritis